-The Johnston Town Council unanimously approved a request from Mayor Joseph Polisena to raise sewer maintenance fees, including a $40 hike for two- to four-family homes, during its Aug.
+The Johnston Town Council unanimously approved a request from Mayor Joseph Polisena to raise sewer maintenance fees, including a $40 hike for one- to four-family homes, during its Aug.
 13 meeting.

 Polisena told the Sun Rise during an interview at his office last week that the town has not raised its sewer fee since 2011.
 The mayor considers the fee to be nominal compared to the costs other towns charge, such as ones at the lower end of the spectrum like South Kingstown ($280) and Smithfield ($345), according to comparisons from town solicitor William Conley.

 “For years and years and years, nobody looked at any of the sewer issues in town, it was neglected,” Polisena said.
 “We come along and it gets thrown in our lap, which is fine, so we set up a sewer maintenance fee and I know we went back and forth with DEM.
 I was looking at the cheapest way to put a fee on, so we went $110.”

 The fee was paid in two, $55 installments over the course of the year.
 The figure for two- to four-family homes will increase from $110 to $150, while five- to 12-unit dwellings will go from $300 to $500.
 Buildings with 12-plus units tripled from $500 to $1,500, while commercial units went from $150 to $500.
 Industrial saw the largest jump, going from $325 to $1,500.
 The mayor said the town has “issues with industrial people dumping in the sewer line.”